haarismian/AnotherReactProject/README.md

 # Introduction
-Quick react and .net Create-Read-Update-Delete for a team management page project for Yvonne
+Quick react and .net Create-Read-Update-Delete for a employee management page project for Yvonne

 # Features
 1. .NET Core backend